pappar1027/db_site/README.md

 # db_site
+- built with Django framework
+- Decentralised admin system that only allows the team leader to give team members access to certain datasheet
-To crawl data from web and make it editable.
-Developing in progress
+- A sample datasheet to crawl data from web and make it editable.